saiho/ToggleLineageProfiles/README.md

 This app allows to quickly toggle any of the system profiles of LineageOS using a widget from the home screen.

-Only works in devices running LineageOS 15 or higher.

-Tested up to LineageOS 19.1.
-Please, report if not working.
+Current version works in devices running LineageOS 20 or higher (tested up to LineageOS 22.1).
+Older versions can work with LineageOS < 20.
+Check the readme of each tag to find exactly the tested versions of LineageOS.

 The functionalities are: